topic 14995, p.2

 I shocked my pool and it turned brown...
 I was so sick of buying pool products so I tried the sock and it helped and I went to town and bought OxiClean

-[linked by editor to product info at Amazon] a small container and in 15 minutes, my water was clear as the aces spades, I swear by it!
+[paid link to product info at Amazon] a small container and in 15 minutes, my water was clear as the aces spades, I swear by it!
 Thanks for the person or people that offered this advice, It works!

 - cottonwood, Minnesota usa